Skip to content

 Is Kissmovies coming back?

 No. The original was pulled offline around 2020 after sustained copyright pressure.
-Any current site using the name is a clone, a parked page, or an ad-malware trap, none of which has lasted more than a few months in our tracking.
+Any current site using the name is a clone, a parked page, or an ad-malware trap, none of which tends to last more than a few months before being seized or abandoned.

 Are free streaming sites legal?